The Berkeley: Restaurants and bars

 In 1998, Pierre Koffmann moved his Michelin starred "La Tante Claire" from the area of Chelsea to the hotel, serving his signature dish of pig's trotter stuffed with morel mushrooms.
 The original Chelsea site was taken over by Gordon Ramsay, who opened the signature Restaurant Gordon Ramsay there.
 Replaced at the hotel in 2003 by the Gordon Ramsay-run "Boxwood Café", after its closure Koffmann returned in April 2010 to open the signature "Koffmann's" restaurant at the hotel.
 Koffmann's at The Berkeley closed on 31 December 2016.

 Marcus Wareing headed the Michelin 1 star-rated "Marcus", until it closed permanently on 26 December 2023.

 The Collins Room, which has been described as "elegant but unfussy", serves afternoon teas, and, in particular, is home to Prêt-à-Portea cakes and pastries inspired by the latest collections of leading fashion houses.
 Prêt-à-Portea specialty items change every six months to reflect the changes of seasons; the designer brands they commemorate may include such labels as Hermès, Loewe or Kenzo.
 The afternoon tea menus also feature various savoury items, and an extensive tea list.

 The Blue Bar was designed by Dublin architect David Collins, and is decorated entirely in Lutyens Blue, a colour he created in honour of Edwin Lutyens.
 In 2004, an album entitled The Blue Bar was released through Warner Dance, featuring a mix of ambient techno and electronica regularly played in the bar.
+The Blue Bar closed in April 2025.

+In July 2019, the hotel opened a second bar, the Berkeley Bar and Terrace, with an outdoor terrace overlooking St Paul's Church.

+In February 2022, Cédric Grolet opened a patisserie at the hotel, next to the Berkeley Café.

+In February 2025, La Môme London opened at the hotel, in the space previously occupied by Marcus.
+It is a branch of the Cannes restaurant La Môme, run by the French restaurateurs Ugo and Antoine Lecorché.

+The hotel includes the Berkeley Rooftop Pool and Bar.